TichinaBuckle/Data-Science-Portfolio/README.md

 - [Contacts](#contacts)

 ## Portfolio Projects
-A collection of my personal projects in my data analysis/science journey and other related projects
+Here you will find a collection of my data science projects and writings, as well as my resume and LinkedIn profile.
+These materials demonstrate my skills, experience, and achievements as a data scientist.
+I hope they give you a sense of the value I can bring to your team or project.

 ### College Majors and their Graduate
 **Presentation:** [Canva Presentation](https://www.canva.com/design/DAFWLHPdSKY/XsKzCawyOdRQczlrq6fZUQ/view?utm_content=DAFWLHPdSKY&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)